Kota-Uchida/vggt-finetune-for-underwater/README.md

 # README.md

 ## What does this repository for?
 This repository is made for generating synthesized underwater scene data with Infinigen, and directory use it for the finetuning of VGGT.
-Further extension to training other models will be updated.
+Note that we depend on external repository of Infinigen and VGGT.
+They are used in this repo under license.

 ## How can I use this?
 On the top directory, you will find 4 codes, ``manipulate_gin.py``,``implement_infinigen.sh``, ``preprocess_infinigen.py``, ``train_vggt.sh``.
 Unless you want to inspect the internal mechanism of these codes, all you need to manipulate is only these codes!